Jon Cornish: 2010

 In his fourth season in Calgary, Cornish established a number of career highs and earned the Stampeders’ nomination for the Canadian Football League's Most Outstanding Canadian award.

 His 7.3-yard average per rush was tops in the CFL among running backs, with at least 50 carries and he ran for a career-high 618 yards.
 He had three carries of at least 50 yards — a 52-yarder against Edmonton on Aug.
 15, a 50-yard dash against Saskatchewan on July 24 and another 50-yarder against The Lions on Aug.
 28. He also contributed as a receiver, making 14 catches for 226 yards and one touchdown for an average of 16.5 yards per catch, highest of all CFL running backs that year.

 On special teams, he made 12 tackles and also returned 12 kickoffs for 224 yards.
 Cornish twice earned top Canadian honours in the CFL player of the week awards during the 2010 season as he was recognized for his efforts in Week 4 and Week 9.

 During the playoffs Cornish was selected by CFL fans as the winner of the 2010 Reebok Rediscover campaign.
-In the final round of voting, Jon Cornish's description of what had motivated him as a player prevailed over Roughrider Darian Durant’s narration of his defining moment as an athlete.
+In the final round of voting, Cornish's description of what had motivated him as a player prevailed over Roughrider Darian Durant’s narration of his defining moment as an athlete.